A minimal wake-vortex model explains formation flight of flapping birds: Construction of time-averaged force model

 To model the time-averaged forces for a follower bird, however, we must consider both the force that the follower itself generates via flapping as well as the fluid dynamical force induced by the unsteady trailing wake vortices of the leader with which the follower interacts.
 We write the total vertical and horizontal force on the follower as

 Here, the terms $I_{z,x}^F/T$ correspond to the follower's flapping-generated force (Eqs. (\ref{leader_vert_force} - \ref{leader_hor_force}), with $h=h_F$ and $R=R_F$), while the terms $F_{z,x}^I$ correspond to the additional force generated by interaction with the leader's vortical wake.
-We must now define forms for these wake-induced forces $F_z^I$ and $F_x^I$.
+We now define forms for these wake-induced forces $F_z^I$ and $F_x^I$.

 A central complication of this problem involves the fundamentally unsteady nature of both the leader's wake and the follower's own flapping.
 To deal with this unsteadiness in a minimal fashion, we introduce a major simplifying assumption: at any time $t\in[0,T]$ during a flapping cycle, we assume that both the leader and follower are each in precisely one of two possible static configurations.
 These are ``up,'' i.e., at the end of the upstroke, or ``down,'' i.e., at the end of the downstroke.
 Thus, there are four leader-follower possible configurations: up-up, up-down, down-up, and down-down.
+This nontrivial assumption is made to maintain the model's simplicity and tractability.

 The leader's up/down configuration is realized by its vortical wake structure, which emanates from the leader's fixed reference coordinates $(x_L,y_L,z_L)$.
 We simplify the elliptical-rectangular wake model used in the earlier impulse-based force formulation by reducing the elliptical downstroke portion of the wake to a rectangle of width $2b$.
 Figs. \ref{fig:wake_structure}(a,b) depict the leader-up wake structure, while Figs. \ref{fig:wake_structure}(c,d) depict the leader-down wake structure.
 Over one flapping cycle, the leader's wake alternates between these two discrete, fully developed states.
 The upstroke configuration (Figs. \ref{fig:wake_structure}(a,b)) persists from $t=0$ to $t=T/2$, and the downstroke configuration (Figs. \ref{fig:wake_structure}(c,d)) persists from $t=T/2$ to $t=T$.
 To construct a given wake configuration, we introduce eight finite-length vortex filaments which together form two rectangles: one associated with the leader's upstroke wake, and the other with the leader's downstroke wake.
 Each filament is endowed with signed circulation $\pm\Gamma$.
 Right-hand-side (RHS) filaments and starting vortices are associated with positive circulation, while left-hand-side (LHS) filaments and stopping vortices are associated with negative circulation.
 To account for viscosity and avoid discontinuities, these vortex filaments are endowed with Rankine cores, i.e., cores with solid-body fluid rotation \cite{Young2003VortexCore}.